-His professional career began in San Francisco, starring in several crime re-enactment series including I (Almost) Got Away With It; Murder Book; My Crazy Ex, and Tabloid with Jerry Springer.
+His professional career began in San Francisco, starring in crime re-enactment series including I (Almost) Got Away With It; Murder Book; My Crazy Ex, and Tabloid with Jerry Springer.
 He also starred as Chris Kessmore in the Lumos Films feature "The After".
-While living in San Francisco, he performed at the New Conservatory Theater Center, Brava Theatre, Exit Theatre, and CalShakes.
+While living in San Francisco, he performed at the New Conservatory Theatre Center, Brava Theatre, Exit Theatre, and CalShakes.
 His theater career continued in Los Angeles with productions at the Santa Monica Playhouse, Will Geer Theatricum Botanicum, Stella Adler Theater, Circle X Theatre Co., and Shakespeare By The Sea.

+In 2015, he was cast opposite SAG-Award Winner Clea Duvall in the feature film Heaven's Floor, which screened at Cinequest and the Newport Beach Film Festival.
 In 2016 and 2017, he worked on two films with Blind Hummingbird Productions, Silicon Beach and Surfer's Paradise, in Los Angeles and Prague.
 Silicon Beach debuted at the Santa Barbara International Film Festival.

 2010 - present